adapt-it/cordova-fonts/README.md

 |:-:|:-:|
 | [![npm](https://img.shields.io/npm/dm/cordova-plugin-fonts.svg)](https://www.npmjs.com/package/cordova-plugin-fonts) | [![Build Status](https://travis-ci.org/adapt-it/cordova-fonts.svg?branch=master)](https://travis-ci.org/adapt-it/cordova-fonts) |

-A Cordova plugin that enumerates the fonts installed on the local device.
+A Cordova plugin that enumerates the fonts installed on the local device, and also provides the name of the default font.

 This plugin defines a global `Fonts` object, which provides access to the fonts installed on the device.
 The `Fonts` object is available from the `navigator` object after the `deviceready` event fires.